Dietetic Internship Program

 1c.
 Of graduates who seek employment 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

-Over a five-year period;
+Over a three-year period;

 1d.
 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.